johntango/demoexpress/README.md

 ### Main challenge is being clear about where data resides and where its being injected into web page.

-- server0 - demo routes f1 and f2
+- server0 - demo routes f1 and f2 and changes background color
-- server1 - get a lucky number
+- server1 - get a lucky number on route /lucky
 - server2 - /input/:name/:email data moved to server in URL
 - server3 - shows routes f1, f2, input etc
-- server4 - Form action="/input" method="POST" to move data to server then back again using literal tick mark to inject data dynamically into Web Page
+- server4 - Form action="/input" method="POST" to move data to server then back again using literal tick mark to inject data dynamically into Web Page on the server and send new updated web page back
-- server5 - Uses public directory for "static" web page called index1.html and "fetch" to move data back to web server route /input which then stores names and redirects back to / route.
+- server5 - Uses public directory for "static" web page called index1.html and "fetch" to get data from the Web Server route /input and move data back
 - server6 - Uses index2.html to render "dark mode" using bootstrap css.

 * Debugging Web Page + Web server needs careful attention.
 Which one is causing the error?